Mannjamin/Virtual-Janko-Piano/README.md

          1. _I hope you enjoy it <3_

 # Future Improvements
-1. Animate the Buttons (Change Color / Border on keypress)
+1. Animate the Buttons (Change Color / Border on keypress).

-2. Make Buttons functional (Currently used for representation only, can be made functional for touch surfaces.)
+2. Make Buttons functional (Currently used for representation only, can be made functional for touch surfaces).

-3. Utilise other sounds (Make other sounds such as a Synth or Bass)
+3. Utilise other sounds (Make other sounds such as a Synth or Bass).

 4. Adjust the size of the keybed to match full screen on any resolution.

 ### Support:
-If you have any queries or wish to show me an adapted version you have cerated, please join my discord!
+If you have any queries or wish to show me an adapted version you have created, please join my discord!
 I would be more than happy to answer any questions or check out any versions you have created using this script!

 [Mannjamins Dungeon Link!](https://discord.gg/rGqFhQ5)